28 days ago

-Please know that the office can get very busy at the end of the day.
-If you call after 3:00 with a change in how your student will be getting home please know we will try our best but cannot guarantee the message will get to your student.
+Calls-Per the parent handbook page 8, know that messages for students called in after 2:30 may not reach your student before the end of the school day .
+If you call after 2:30 with a change in how your student will be getting home please know we will try our best but cannot guarantee the message will get to your student.

 Back to School Ice Cream Social